Self-Help Groups Complex Post-Traumatic Stress Disorder

 Structure of the reading practice groups

-We then read a paragraph/half page of a trauma book, and then establish the connection to ourselves in conversation: what are our experiences, what does what we have read do to us, how can we apply what we have read on our healing path, etc.?
+We then read a paragraph/half page of a trauma book and establish the connection to ourselves in conversation: what are our experiences, what does what we have read do to us, how can we apply what we have read on our healing path, etc.?
 We then repeat these two steps.
 From experience, the speaking part is significantly greater than the reading part.
-The aim is not to read a lot and quickly, but to take as much as possible from it for ourselves.
+The aim is not to read a lot and quickly, but to learn as much as possible from it for ourselves.
 There is no homework, and it is not a problem to be absent or to start in the middle of a book, as it is about the content, topics and us and not about the structure of the book.
 Imagine an ordinary self-help group where the topics of discussion are predetermined by the book.

 Books we are currently reading: